ScottTorzewski/ML-Data-Analysis/README.md

 ## 🎯 Objective
 - Identify key factors affecting defect rates in manufacturing.
 - Optimize production efficiency by reducing defects using SQL and machine learning.
-- Develop a dashboard for interactive defect analysis and insights.

 ## 🔍 Approach & Methodology
 ### 1️⃣ SQL Data Processing & Cleaning